Fill out the form to download the Safe Harbor Guide

 What is a Safe Harbor?

 Safe Harbor is a type of employer contribution that can be added to a 401(k) plan to help the plan pass compliance testing.
-A 401(k) Safe Harbor can boost participation in your retirement plan enabling owners and highly compensated employees to contribute more money to their own retirement account.
+A 401(k) Safe Harbor can boost participation in your retirement plan, enabling owners and highly compensated employees to contribute more money to their own retirement account.

 How Safe Harbor Works